Projection Projects

 Camera work done for TV programme producers:

 BBC TV – Ski Sunday – 18 progs – (camera & sound), including World Alpine Ski Championships 1987 (Producer: Graham Fry), World Speed Ski Championships 1988 (Producer: Mark Wilkin).
-London Weekend TV – (lighting cameraman) for LWT – Christmas special – (LWT programme award winner – Montreaux 1991).
-CH4 – TV (Camera & Sound for Multi Media Arts- “Revealing Secrets”), B Sky B – Golf – Slaley Hall, Northumberland (camera & sound).
-Tyne Tees Television (Camera – Outside Broadcast and News)
+London Weekend TV – (lighting cameraman) for LWT – Christmas special (DOP Alisdair Macmillan) – (LWT programme award winner – Montreaux 1991).
+CH4 – TV (Camera & Sound for Multi Media Arts- “Revealing Secrets”), B Sky B – Golf at Slaley Hall, Northumberland (camera & sound).
+Tyne Tees Television (Camera – Outside Broadcast).
+Cameraman for live staged event for ‘RTS’ ‘Royal Television Society’ annual regional awards (North East Centre)

 In Flight entertainment for ‘Virgin Atlantic’ (camera & sound)-In flight Production.
 Mountain walks of Cumbria for ‘Striding Edge productions’ (camera & sound), Producer: Richard Else.
-Cameraman at live staged event for ‘RTS’ ‘Royal Television Society’ annual regional awards.
 Aerial camera for ‘Amec Offshore – ‘Tiffany’ offshore project’, Producer: John Bird

 Audio Visual done: